CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

-# Exercise 1: Intall the C# and C++ Windows App SDK extension for Visual Studio
+# Exercise 1: Install the C# and C++ Windows App SDK extension for Visual Studio

-In this exercise, you will install the C# and C++ Windows App SDK extensions that allows to create the applications in Visual Studio.
+In this exercise, you will install the C# and C++ Windows App SDK extensions that allow you to create the applications in Visual Studio.

-1. From the Virtual Machine, open file explorer and navigate to the path `C:\LabFiles` to select the C# extension file.
+1. From the Virtual Machine, open the file explorer and navigate to the path `C:\LabFiles` to select the C# extension file.

 1. Double click on the **WindowsAppSDK.Cs.Extension.Dev17.Standalone** file to open the VSIX installer.